alydavis/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Overview
-This unsupervised machine learning project analyzes cryptocurrency data to classify trading markets for investments.
-Since there is no known output, unsupervised machine learning was used to cluster the cryptocurrencies.
+This project analyzes cryptocurrency data to look for trends for future investments.
+Since the final output was unknown, unsupervised machine learning was used to cluster the cryptocurrencies.

 ## Resources
 - Datasource: [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist)